mebabo1/menano/README.md

 You can install Smartbox64 by running the termux app and executing five commands

-You can run limited Windows games on your smartphone using termux
+You can run limited Windows games on your Snapdragon GPU smartphone using termux

 English, Korean, and Japanese are available in Smartbox64